Updated: 14th December 2016

 Duplicated effort, the risk of mistakes, the ability to lose the form, lack of speed, the waste of paper and the inability to derive data from the process make this highly inefficient.
 The intranet goes beyond a standard alone document management system, by not only replacing inefficiency and wasted effort with a simple custom online form document, but allowing administrators to create associated workflows to automate the process.
 This means forms go to the right people based on the information that has been input and the specified business rules.
 Data outputs for managing and reporting purposes can also be derived which can help increase visibility where needed.
 Now everybody can get on with the more interesting aspects of their roles.

-For more information on how you can improve business processes using an intranet and create a high performance culture, read our free eBook.
+For more information on how you can improve business processes using an intranet and create a high performance culture, read the intranet business processes eBook.

 Key Points to Remember